jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-05-11-how-i-prepared-for-ccdak/index.md

 authors:
   - JaehyeonKim
 images: []
-description: I recently obtained the Confluent Certified Developer for Apache Kafka (CCDAK) certification.
-It focuses on knowledge of developing applications that work with Kafka, and is targeted to developers and solutions architects.
-As it assumes Java APIs for development and testing, I am contacted to share how I prepared for it as a non-Java developer from time to time.
-I thought it would be better to write a post to summarise how I did it rather than answering to them individually.
+description: How a non-Java developer prepared for and passed the Confluent Certified Developer for Apache Kafka exam, which assumes the Java APIs throughout.
 ---

 I recently obtained the [Confluent Certified Developer for Apache Kafka (CCDAK)](https://www.confluent.io/certification/) certification.
 It focuses on knowledge of developing applications that work with Kafka, and is targeted to developers and solutions architects.
 As it assumes Java APIs for development and testing, I am contacted to share how I prepared for it as a non-Java developer from time to time.
 I thought it would be better to write a post to summarise how I did it rather than answering to them individually.